pitermarx/pitermarx.github.io/content/posts/2022/12/christianity-is-cool/index.md

 This is not what God has in mind when he sets boundaries on our behavior.
 The rules are actually for our own benefit and not to gain points with God.

-God want's a loving relationship with us.
-There is no hard rule on the Bible for Christians to follow about when and how much to fast, but we do it anyway, not to gain God's favor, but because it's good for our relationship.
+God wants a loving relationship with us.
+There is no hard rule on the Bible for Christians to follow about when and how much to fast, but we do it anyway, not to gain God's favor, but because it is good for our relationship.

 The same thing happens with my wife.
 There is no rule on the marriage contract for me to give flowers to my wife, but I do it anyway.
-And when I do, it shouldn't be about getting something from her but simply because I love her and I know she enjoys it.
+And when I do, it shouldn't be about getting something from her but simply because I love her, and I know she enjoys it.

 ### Look how great I am
 The more rules and procedures we need to keep, the more we (me?) will be inclined towards comparing ourselves to others.